Useful information for Georgia

 Azerbaijan Airlines: Baku

-Direct flights to Batumi International Airport (BUS), located 12 kilometers from the city center:
+Direct flights to Batumi International Airport (BUS), located 12km away from the city center:

 Turkish Airlines: Istanbul